huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 ![image](./assets/Questionnaires17.png)

 Click the link to add your rule and a condition.
 The **Rule** defines what will happen as a result of a certain action.
-The user will be sent directly to another part of the questionnaire when the condition or conditions are met.
+You can send the user to another part of the questionnaire when the condition or conditions are met.

 ![image](./assets/Questionnaires18.png)